 An inveterate homebrewer with strengths in software and digital design, I have co-designed the Micro908 Antenna Analyzer, the DDS-60 card and numerous other kits for NJQRP and AmQRP.
 Among my latest projects, co-created with Milt W8NUE, is a single board controller for portable PSK31, called the NUE-PSK Digital Modem, for which articles were published in QST (Mar 2008), QEX (Mar-Apr 2008), and Circuit Cellar (Design Contest 2007).

 Another co-design project, with Juha OH2NLT, is the SDR Cube Transceiver, which is an embedded SDR transceiver for CW, SSB, AM and Digital modes using a Softrock for the RF front end and an embedded software HF modem.
 A great friend of mine down in the Florida panhandle, Barry WB6LDL, just loves using his SDR Cube Transceiver barefoot for CW QSOs, and then with along with a pre-production RF PowerCube for his AM contacts - he loves it and claims the audio purity on receive is unbelievable good!
-The Cube product line is expanding this year (2015) with a 5W driver amp, the "RF PowerCube" 20W PEP amplifer, amplified speakers, and a Signal Quality Meter with color graphic display of SWR, power, IMD, 2-tone modulation, RF envelope, optimal digital modulation shapes, and CW weighting, rise/fall times, and over/undershoot.
-Having some real fun with the SDR Cube development!
+The Cube product line is expanding this year (2016) with a 5W driver amp, the "RF PowerCube" 20W PEP amplifer, amplified speakers, and a Signal Quality Meter with color graphic display of SWR, power, IMD, 2-tone modulation, RF envelope, optimal digital modulation shapes, and CW weighting, rise/fall times, and over/undershoot ... and maybe even an option to package all this in a new, slightly larger enclosure ...
+Super Cube? ;) Having some real fun with the SDR Cube development!